-Keeping Kids “Sugar-Free” at School
+Sugar-Free Kids at School

 Originally published on July 19, 2019.

+Up until my oldest started kindergarten, he had limited exposure to refined sugar.
+We were an organic, make all our own food from scratch kind of family that avoided sugar, artificial colors, gluten, and pasteurized dairy.
 Most of our friends ate how we did and if we went somewhere serving food we couldn’t eat, I checked beforehand to see what we could bring.
 No matter what food we ate, or didn’t eat, I always felt important that kids feel included; especially when yummy food is on the table!

 Bright Blue Tongue

 This “norm” drastically changed on my son’s first day of kindergarten.
 I excitedly greeted my son as he jumped off the bus; right away noticing his bright blue tongue from a lollipop he’d been given at school.
 My concern grew with each passing day.
 First a blue tongue, then red lips (from an artificial colored cherry popsicle), then balls of aluminum in his jacket pocket from Hershey kisses that he’d gotten from his gym teacher for patiently standing in line.
-Then the day he came home with a wild look in his eyes and orange fingertips from a bag of Cheetos he got from a teacher who felt bad for the “healthy kid”.
+Then he came home with a wild look in his eyes and orange fingertips from a bag of Cheetos he got from a teacher who felt bad for the “healthy kid”.

 Hyper & Detached